Ziv-Barber/launchpad_control/README.md

 ## Warnings

-- I didn't test it on 32 bits.
+- I didn't test the 32 bits configuration but it should work fine.
+- While I used wxWidgets 3.0.0, my wx code is compatible with any of the 2.9.x versions.
 - I have Launchpad S.
 - Please install the Launchpad USB drivers.
 - Since that it's a fast hack, then I didn't tests too much for MIDI errors.